 1. Compress the File

-BEWARE: If you are sending documents with any sensitive, personal or business information, third-party apps may try to copy your data.
+BEWARE: If you are sending documents with any sensitive, personal, or business information, third-party apps may try to copy your data.
 We recommend not using consumer-grade applications because it could pose a threat to your confidential data.

 2. Zip the File